jgdigitaljedi/stringman/readme.md

 - return text from inside of parenthesis
 - validate whether string is a valid semantic version
 - remove an email address from a string
+- convert a hex color to rgb and vice versa
 - much more

 Also, typescript types are included.

 ## Install

 ```
 npm i -S stringman
 ```

 ## Documentation

 [https://jgdigitaljedi.github.io/stringman/](https://jgdigitaljedi.github.io/stringman/)

 ## Contributing

 I haven't though too much about this yet as the project is very young.
 Just contact me if you are interested in contributing.